SPGC/DuckiebotDataset/ReadMe.md

 3. Adding images with red stop lines

 ## Creating dataset
-Dataset was created with using EM algorithm for generating pixel maps after that each map was revied by human
+Dataset was created with using EM algorithm for generating pixel maps after that each map was revised by human